n6ls0n/coding-video-notes/README.md

 - An example of a 4x4 transform is the Discrete Cosine Transform (DCT).
 There are 16 samples in a 4x4 image block and there are 16 coefficients of the transform one corresponding to each of the 16 basis patterns

 - The top-left pattern is a flat block, corresponding to zero frequency or 'DC'.
 Moving to the right, each pattern increases in frequency in the horizontal direction.
 Moving down, each pattern increases in frequency in the vertical direction.
-The lowest-right pattern is a chequerboard of horizontal and vertical frequencies
+The lowest-right pattern is a checkerboard of horizontal and vertical frequencies

 - Any 4x4 block of pixels or samples can be created by weighting and combining the 4x4 basis patterns.
 Different weights (i.e. coefficients) produce different blocks of samples when combining the patterns

 - The transform does not compress data.
 Rather it represents the information from the original block in a form that may be more easily compressible

-- Quantization reduces the precision fo every coefficient in the block, which has the effect of setting small-valued or insignificant coefficients to zero.
+- Quantization reduces the precision of every coefficient in the block, which has the effect of setting small-valued or insignificant coefficients to zero.
 It is an irreversible or "lossy' process.
 The information removed during Quantization cannot be restored later

-- The behaviour of this process can be controlled by a quantization parameter which affects the strength of quantization.
+- The behavior of this process can be controlled by a quantization parameter which affects the strength of quantization.
 A larger QP results in more quantization i.e. greater loss of precision but also results in more compression

 - QP is an important control parameter in a video codec because it has a direct effect on compression and quality